Apr 24, 2023

 Financial Aid & Scholarships for Online PsyDs

-Federal aid via the FAFSA is the most common way for students to get help with tuition.
-Those who meet the basic criteria can receive money for tuition and fees based on their financial need.
-To supplement financial aid, online PsyD students can also turn to scholarships and grants.
-A number of public and private organizations offer monetary aid to students in psychology degree programs.
+The FAFSA (Free Application for Federal Student Aid) is the most commonly used method for students to receive financial assistance for their tuition fees.
+Eligible students can obtain monetary aid for tuition and fees based on their financial need.
+Apart from federal aid, online PsyD students can seek additional financial support through scholarships and grants.
+Many public and private organizations offer monetary assistance to students pursuing psychology degree programs.
 Here are some great sources of psychology scholarships with hundreds you can apply for today:

 Salaries and the PsyD